SwathiThomas/Kpop-Mania/README.md

 1) After pulling the project to the local folder on your system, launch the default.html file in any of the web browsers such as Google Chrome, Edge, Internet Explorer.

-2) Open the link _ in an of the above web browser.
+2) Copy the link https://kpop-mania.azurewebsites.net and open it in any of the above web browser.